everit-org-archive/liquibase-ecm/README.md

 osgi-liquibase-extender
 =======================

-A Component that can enhance DataSource services in the way that if the requester bundle contain liquibase changelog.xml, it will be applied on the database
+With the help of the component it is possible to update database schema easily from the different bundles.